alfredodeza/ai-fundamentals/README.md

 # Microsoft Azure AI Fundamentals (AI-900) Certification Study Notes

+_Pass the AI Fundamentals certification_

+This repository is part of a course will give you everything you need to pass the Azure AI Fundamentals (AI-900) certification.
+This is the foundational certification for doing Machine Learning and Data Science using Azure and its specialized services.
+The course will go into every content that is relevant to pass the certification including how to create a study guide and strategy to pass the exam.

+This course includes and covers all of my study notes so that you can use them in addition to your own notes.

+This course contains a complete walkthrough over all of the content relevant for the AI-900 certification with a summary and specialized notes after each sections, following the same content that is available as Learning Paths.
+Aside from the video content, create your own study notes and strategy using the
 Study notes for the [Azure AI Fundamentals Certification](https://learn.microsoft.com/certifications/azure-ai-fundamentals/?WT.mc_id=academic-0000-alfredodeza)

 ## 🚀 Watch the Video course